History of saffron: Minoan and Greco-Roman

 Crocus cartwrightianus is a species of flowering plant in the family Iridaceae, native to Greece and Crete.
 C. cartwrightianus is the presumed wild progenitor of the domesticated triploid Crocus sativus – the saffron crocus.
 Saffron is the triploid form of a species found in Eastern Greece, Crocus cartwrightianus; it probably appeared first in Crete.
 An origin in Western or Central Asia, although often suspected, has been disproved by botanical research.
+Minoan depictions of saffron are now considered to be Crocus cartwrightianus.

 Saffron played a significant role in the Greco-Roman pre-classical period bracketed by the 8th century BC and the 3rd century AD.
 The first known image of saffron in pre-Greek culture is much older and stems from the Bronze Age.
 A saffron harvest is shown in the Knossos palace frescoes of Minoan Crete, which depict the flowers being picked by young girls and monkeys.
 One of these fresco sites is located in the "Xeste 3" building at Akrotiri, on the Aegean island of Santorini—the ancient Greeks knew it as "Thera".
 These frescoes likely date from the 16th or 17th century BC but may have been produced anywhere between 3000 and 1100 BC.
 They portray a Minoan goddess supervising the plucking of flowers and the gleaning of stigmas for use in the manufacture of what is possibly a therapeutic drug.
 A fresco from the same site also depicts a woman using saffron to treat her bleeding foot.
 These "Theran" frescoes are the first botanically accurate visual representations of saffron's use as an herbal remedy.
 This saffron-growing Minoan settlement was ultimately destroyed by a powerful earthquake and subsequent volcanic eruption sometime between 1645 and 1500 BC.
 The volcanic ash from the destruction entombed and helped preserve these key herbal frescoes.

 Ancient Greek legends tell of brazen sailors embarking on long and perilous voyages to the remote land of Cilicia, where they traveled to procure what they believed was the world's most valuable saffron.
 The best-known Hellenic saffron legend is that of Crocus and Smilax: The handsome youth Crocus sets out in pursuit of the nymph Smilax in the woods near Athens; in a brief dallying interlude of idyllic love, Smilax is flattered by his amorous advances, but all too soon tires of his attentions.
 He continues his pursuit; she resists.
 She bewitches Crocus: he is transformed—into a saffron crocus.
 Its radiant orange stigmas were held as a relict glow of an undying and unrequited passion.
 The tragedy and the spice would be recalled later:

 In another variation, Crocus was the lover of the messenger god Hermes.
 Hermes accidentally killed his lover during a game with the discus, and thus turned the dying Crocus into a saffron flower, in an aetiological myth explaining the origin of the plant.